aaiken1/fin-data-analysis-text/_sources/intro.md

 [Python Programming for Data Science](https://www.tomasbeuzen.com/python-programming-for-data-science/README.html) is another great, general resource.
 You'll find a discussion of the basics, along with a Python style guide for writing readable code, details and about NumPy and Pandas, and tips for data wrangling and cleaning.

 [Python for Data Analysis, 3E](https://wesmckinney.com/book/) is also available for free online.
 The author has just updated to a third edition.

+[The StatQuest YouTube Channel](https://www.youtube.com/@statquest) is a good place to see get additional explanation about some of the statistical techniques that we'll see in this class.

 [DataCamp](https://www.datacamp.com/cheat-sheet) also has lots of mini-tutorials and **cheatsheets** that can help get you started.
 We are going to see all of these tools this semester.